 Skip to main content

-It is important to calculate your thin capitalisation percentage correctly.
-The safe-harbour threshold for New Zealand taxpayers owned or controlled by a non-resident is 60%.
-The safe-harbour threshold for New Zealand residents that have offshore investments is 75%.
-Exceeding the thresholds results in interest deductions being denied.
+It is important to calculate your thin capitalisation debt percentage correctly.
+The safe-harbour threshold for New Zealand taxpayers owned or controlled by non-residents is 60%.
+The safe-harbour threshold for New Zealand owned groups that have certain offshore investments is 75%.
+Exceeding the thresholds may result in interest deductions being effectively denied.

 This page has information about: